 Visiting and touring Monument Valley in Utah

-I woke up early to catch the first light on the horizon and see the sunrise – even on this stormy morning Monument Valley did not disappoint and it really is a spectacular national monument.
+I woke up early to catch the first light on the horizon and see the sunrise – even on this stormy morning, Monument Valley did not disappoint and it really is a spectacular national monument.
 Part of the Indian Nation and not the US National Park system, the park is officially called the Monument Valley Navaho Tribal Park.
 Monument Valley is located right on the border dividing Utah and Arizona in the middle of both states and close to the Four Corners area.
-This amazing park is the jewel of the Indian nations parks and one of the must visit places in all of Utah.
+This amazing park is the jewel of the Indian nations parks and visiting Monument Valley is one the natural highlights to experience in Utah.

 I did a fun camping tour with Tour aggregator Tours4Fun in the area and it was a real blast visiting some of the national parks including Monument Valley which ended up being one of the highlight of the trip.
 Even though I’m a little adverse to camping and cranky if I don’t get a comfy sleep, the campsite views and events of the night really made it a complete sensory experience.